RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Name**

 This is the name that will be shown when browsing the gamelist.
 If no sortname has been defined, the games are sorted using this field.
+If the scraper option _Search using metadata names_ has been enabled, this name will be used for scraper searches.

 **Sortname** _(files only)_